 Did you know that there are many ways to utilize your smartphone creatively, not just making calls and answering emails?
-Today we would like to introduce you to two under-utilized mobile Adobe apps that are great additions to your creative workflow.
+Today we would like to introduce you to two under-utilized mobile Adobe graphic design and web design tools that are great additions to your creative workflow.

 1. Adobe Scan

-As a creative agency in Boston, we scan documents and sketches on a daily basis.
+As a creative agency in Boston, we scan documents and sketches on a daily basis and require graphic design and web design tools.
 It is one of the essential yet not-so-exciting steps of the graphic design process.
 With Adobe Scan, you no longer need to go through the hassle of scanning and cropping documents manually.
 The app auto-detects the edges of your document, which is very similar to the mobile deposit technology, and converts the screenshot into a PDF.
 Another great thing about the app is that you can scan multiple pages at the same time and it will auto combine them all for you.

 Once you are done with scanning, the app provides you with a few options to edit your scan, such as: reorder the pages, cropping, rotating, and color modes.
 When you are happy with the result, you can save your scan on Adobe Document Cloud library and access it with other Adobe products.

 In terms of quality, the app does a really good job of preserving a decent amount of details from the physical documents under regular lighting situation.
 For the best result—especially with text-heavy documents—our tips would be to adjust your lighting situation and place your documents on top of a darker surface for best contrast when the app is detecting the edges.